 Or did you just say in the lower third?
 Come on.
-Even if you are only playing recreationally, you must be an above average player, aren’t you?
+Even if you're only playing recreationally you must be an above average player, aren’t you?

 Unfortunately, chances are you’re overestimating your abilities.
 But don’t worry, most players do.
 The reason for this is the Dunning-Kruger effect.

-Rather, everybody considered themselves as good or very good although the top performers actually achieved even better results than they thought.
+Everybody considered themselves as good or very good - although the top performers actually achieved even better results than they thought.

 The self-assessments of people with the worst results, however, were furthest from the truth.

-Rather, they kept on rating themselves too high.
-Apparently, incompetent people don’t realize their incompetence even when they are confronted with competence.
+Instead they kept on rating themselves too high.
+Apparently, incompetent people don’t realize their incompetence even when they are confronted with competence!